urbit/docs/readme.md

 > ~ship:dojo>|static

-You can now navigate to the output director and run a webserver to view your built docs.
+You can now navigate to the output directory and run a webserver to view your built docs.

-> $ cd <ship-name>/.urb/put/web/static-site
+    $ cd <ship-name>/.urb/put/web/static-site
-> $ python -m SimpleHTTPServer
+    $ python -m SimpleHTTPServer

 Visit `localhost:8000` to see the built docs.
 Rerun `|static` to build docs and see changes.